 After a customer has signed up for your product or services, it’s good to have a video that doesn’t just welcome them to the family but also explains more about your product and how your customer can get the most out of it.
 Again, if your product is something like a hot dog, they don’t need help.
 But an onboarding video can be a great tool for more complex products.

 Like with many of our blog posts, it is highly advisable that you take the information here and tailor it to yours needs.
 If you have any questions or need help making the most out of these tools, please contact us.
-And if you’re looking for even more great strategies to implement, click below for our Inbound Marketing Workbook!
+And if you’re looking for even more great strategies to implement, click below to download our latest ebook!